N-Srikar/n-srikar/README.md

 ###

-my name is ***Srikar Narsingoju*** , <br>
-  I am a student pursuing B.Tech in Information Technology and am actively seeking for internship opportunities <br>
-  • Skilled in Data Structures and Algorithms (DSA) , Competitive Programming (CP) , Problem-Solving<br>
-  • Possess a good amount of knowledge and understanding about Full Stack Development<br>
-  • Have a good grasp of Computer Science fundamentals and Object Oriented Programming (OOPs) concepts<br>
+<h4 align="left">my name is SRIKAR NARSINGOJU , <br>I am a student pursuing B.Tech in Information Technology and am actively seeking for internship opportunities<br><br>• Skilled in Data Structures and Algorithms (DSA) , Competitive Programming (CP) , Problem-Solving<br>• Possess a good amount of knowledge and understanding about Full Stack Development<br>• Have a good grasp of Computer Science fundamentals and Object Oriented Programming (OOPs) concepts</h4>

 ###